Frequently Asked Questions

 - Neil H. MacBride, Davis Polk & Wardwell, LLP

-Judge Edward C. Prado of the U.S. Court of Appeals for the Fifth Circuit, who chaired the prior CJA study, has been appointed Chair Emeritus.
-Professor Jon Gould, American University, has been appointed as Reporter.
+Judge Edward C. Prado of the U.S. Court of Appeals for the Fifth Circuit, who chaired the prior CJA study, was been appointed Chair Emeritus.
+Professor Jon Gould, American University, was been appointed as Reporter.

 Question: What is the scope of the CJA Study?Answer:

-The study will evaluate the effectiveness of current policies and governance structures and their impact on the appointment and compensation of counsel, quality of legal representation, program administration, and adequacy of funding.
+The study evaluated the effectiveness of current policies and governance structures and their impact on the appointment and compensation of counsel, quality of legal representation, program administration, and adequacy of funding.

-A list of topics being considered by the Committee can be found here.
+A list of topics considered by the Committee can be found here.